LbISS/jirahelper/README.md

   --version       Display version information.
   ```

+All background strategies will be run every 5 minutes by console application.

+All active strategies will be run once on the start of console app.

 # Run as a web application
 To run app as a web application you need to build & publish `JiraHelper.Web` project and run it using any web application server (IIS, Apache, etc.).
 For temp purposes the project could be started on IISExpress using debug command from the Visual Studio.

+All background strategies will be run every 5 minutes by web application.

-The application provides one simple controller `StrategiesController` which will act on the POST requests sent to the `/Strategies/**key**` endpoint, where **key** is the active strategy key from the config.
+For active strategies the application provides one simple controller `StrategiesController` which will act on the POST requests sent to the `/Strategies/**key**` endpoint, where **key** is the active strategy key from the config.

 # Config file
 The config file is describing final logic and composition of semantic blocks which will be run as well as general properties.